Karachi: Healthcare

 Karachi is a centre of research in biomedicine with at least 30 public hospitals, 80 registered private hospitals and 12 recognized medical colleges, including the Indus Hospital, Lady Dufferin Hospital, Karachi Institute of Heart Diseases, National Institute of Cardiovascular Diseases, Civil Hospital, Combined Military Hospital, PNS Rahat, PNS Shifa, Aga Khan University Hospital, Liaquat National Hospital, Jinnah Postgraduate Medical Centre, Holy Family Hospital and Ziauddin Hospital.
 In 1995, Ziauddin Hospital was the site of Pakistan's first bone marrow transplant.

 Karachi municipal authorities in 2017 launched a new early warning system that alerted city residents to a forecasted heatwave.
 Previous heatwaves had routinely claimed lives in the city, but implementation of the warning system was credited for no reported heat-related fatalities.
-During 2020-2021 COVID-19 pandemic, vaccines were available in all major hospitals.
+During the 2020-2021 COVID-19 pandemic, vaccines were available in all major hospitals.

 Entertainment, tourism and culture

 Shopping malls

 Karachi is home to Pakistan and South Asia's largest shopping mall, Lucky One Mall which hosts more than two hundred stores.
 According to TripAdvisor the city is also home to Pakistan's favorite shopping mall, Dolmen Mall, Clifton which was also featured on CNN.
 In 2023, another mega mall/entertainment complex named 'Mall of Karachi' situated at the bottom of Pakistan's tallest skyscraper Bahria Icon Tower will be opened.